 Culture of Cholecystectomy

 The author's conclusion, arrived at from reading a large number of operative notes, is that biliary injury is sometimes the result of persistence in performing cholecystectomy, usually in the face of severe acute and/or chronic inflammation.
-Although the Cochrane group arrived at the conclusion that one could not detect an increase in the incidence of biliary injury in patients who have cholecystectomy in the presence of acute cholecystitis, the number of patients available for study ...
+Although the Cochrane group arrived at the conclusion that one could not detect an increase in the incidence of biliary injury in patients who have cholecystectomy in the presence of acute cholecystitis, the number of patients available ...